aneisch/home-assistant-config/README.md

 I am now using Tasker to talk directly with the API.

-My home automation suite is built out of many different components and runs on a Raspberry Pi Model B with Debian Jessie OS:
+My home automation suite is built out of many different components and runs on a Raspberry Pi 3 with Debian Jessie OS:

 - Sonoff Switches (https://www.itead.cc/sonoff-wifi-wireless-switch.html)
   - With custom firmware (https://github.com/arendst/Sonoff-MQTT-OTA-Arduino)